gopalindians/PHPTracker/README.md

 Version 0.4.0 is the current development version and can be found in the develop branch.

 ## Licence
-Please see the licence file for information
+Licence is BSD 3 Clause.
+Please see the licence file for more information.